 Jeffrey has also served as Director and President of the New York State Economic Development Council and President of the Saratoga Economic Development Corporation.
 While with the SEDC he took a startup program and built it into one of the most successful economic development efforts in New York State by creating over 5,000 new jobs and financing over $600 million in new projects.
 His efforts resulted in the receipt of the National Association of Counties Award for Excellence.

 A Delaware native, Peggy has been active in civic affairs, land use planning, and volunteerism for decades throughout New Castle County, Delaware and recently in Chester County, PA.
 Peggy is an avid history enthusiast and enjoys sharing Fort DuPont’s history and its future and looks forward to Fort DuPont’s continuing preservation and transformation back to a thriving, active community.

 The Corporation has been charged with management, preservation and development of the complex and is governed by an 11 member Board of Directors, seven of which are appointed by the Governor and four by the Mayor of Delaware City.
 An Executive Director reports to the Board and oversees the Corporation’s activities.
 The Board of Directors meets the second Wednesday of each month at the Grass Dale Center at the Fort DuPont/Fort Delaware State Park offices, on Polktown Place.

-Susan Frank – Board Chair
+Courtney Stewart – Board Vice Chair

 Secretary Department of Natural Resources and Environmental Control